couchbaselabs/iOS-Couchbase/README.md

 For details on how to use Mobile Couchbase in your projects see [doc/using_mobile_couchbase.md](https://github.com/couchbaselabs/iOS-Couchbase/blob/master/doc/using_mobile_couchbase.md)

-## Trying the Demo App:
+## Building the Demo App:

+The build is finnicky, please follow these instructions exactly.
+Also, it hasn't been tested much with Xcode 4.
+Patches welcome!

+* check out this repository
 * Fetch vendor code dependencies by running `git submodule init` and `git submodule update`
+* Open MobileCouchbase/MobileCouchbase.xcodeproj with Xcode
+* Set the build to Device and the target to MobileCouchbase
+* Build it.
+* Plug your phone into your computer (does NOT work with simulator)
 * Open Demo.xcodeproj with Xcode.
-* Plug your phone into your computer (does NOT work with simulator)
-* From the Run menu, select "Run with Performance Tool" > "Activity Monitor"

-I don't know why but if you run it with the Activity Monitor on, it is much more responsive and boots faster.
-Any hints on what could cause this are much appreciated.
+* Build and Run!
+(You might have to click the Pause button in the Console to "unstick" the launch.
+That seems to be a debug issue.
+When launched from the phone the app should work.)

 ## License